Dr. Jérémie BOISSEAU

 35 B Chemin des Graviers Blancs

 Clinical case commented by Pr.
 Jean-Marie Vulcain

 The patient reported severe pain and swelling from the upper right second molar (17).
 There was tenderness on biting and swelling buccally.
 The tooth was restored with a metal ceramic crown.

-Radiographically it was evident that the tooth had been previously root treated and that there was:
+Radiographically it was obvious that the tooth had been previously root treated and that there was: